Insert Injection Molding and Overmolding Processes

-Manufacturers can achieve custom prototypes in one of two ways: insert injection molding and overmolding injection molding.
-These two injection molding processes are similar in ways, but there are a few important differences to note.
+Manufacturers can achieve custom prototypes one of two ways: either the insert injection molding or overmolding injection molding processes.
+These two injection molding methods are similar in ways, but there are a few important differences to note.
 Schmit Prototypes is proud to offer both services and can help you decide which would be best for your product.

 The Insert Injection Molding Process

 Insert molding is when a plastic material is injected around a pre-placed insert piece (typically metal).
 The injected plastic material then molds around the insert piece and they create one strongly bonded, single-molded plastic piece.

 The insert injection molding process is a good option for a wide range of applications including medical devices, knobs, military equipment and more.
 This process has specific benefits that include:

 - No need for secondary assembly operators such as snap fits, glue, screws or fasteners.
 This reduces the size and weight of parts since the parts are joined with light-weight resin instead.

 - Reduced assembly and labor costs, since pieces are molded as one assembly.

 - Integration of design features such as the inclusion of essential metal parts, not possible by plastic alone.